-What kind of Muay Thai gear will you need to start training effectively?
+What kind of Muay Thai gear would I need to start training effectively?

-It is especially important to pick the right Muay Thai gloves.
+It is especially important to buy the right Muay Thai gloves.

 There are differences between top brands too.
 For example, Twins gloves are softer than Fairtex ones and they may be better for sparring, especially for beginners.